Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Universe- from uni or unit meaning "one."
 And verse meaning "sentence."
 Genesis 1:1 "In the beginning God created the heavens and the earth."
 God made the worlds in one sentence.

 Univocal- admitting of no doubt or misunderstanding.
 Having only one meaning or interpretation and leading to only one conclusion.
-Explicit, unambiguous.
+Explicit, unambiguous, denotative.

-Vacillate- oscillate, hesitate, undulate, fluctuate, vary, waver, ambivalent, arbitrary, capricious.
+Vacillate- oscillate, deviate, hesitate, undulate, fluctuate, vary, waver, ambivalent, arbitrary, capricious.

 Veracity- conformity to truth or fact; accuracy or correctness: to question the veracity of his account.
-Something veracious; a truth; truthful, factual, correctness, verity.
+Something veracious; a truth; truthful, factual, correctness, verity, verify.
+See cogent.

 Verbatim- to repeat word for word.
 To quote.

-Verbose- characterized by the use of many or too many words; wordy.
-Voluble, chatty, talkative, glib, loquatious, communicative.
+Verbose- characterized by the use of many or too many words.
+Wordy, voluble, chatty, talkative, glib, loquatious, communicative, verbiage.
+Ant: laconic.

 Vernacular- (of language) native or indigenous.
 2) the native speech or language of a place.
-3) the language or vocabulary peculiar to a class or profession, idiomatic.
+3) the language or vocabulary peculiar to a class or profession.
+Idiomatic, genre, parlance, verbiage, jargon.

 Vicariously- performed, exercised, received, or suffered, in place of another; vicarious punishment.
 Taking the place of another person or thing.
 Acting or serving as a substitute.
-Substitutionary.
+Substitutionary, condescending.

-Vice- ungodliness, corruption, immorality, sin, depravity, evil, iniquity, ludeness, perversion.
+Vice- ungodliness, corruption, immorality, sin, depravity, evil, iniquity, ludeness, perversion, laciviousness, wickedness.

-Vindicate- clear, refute, defend, uphold, support, exonerate, absolve from suspicion, doubt, or blame.
+Vindicate- clear, refute, defend, supplant, uphold, redeem, support, exonerate, absolve from suspicion, doubt, or blame.

 Virtual- (1) simulated; performing the functions of something that isn't really there.
 An imaginative child's doll may be a virtual playmate.
 (2) Existing or resulting in essence or effect though not in actual fact, form, or name; the virtual extinction of the buffalo; the temple lay in virtual ruin; we are virtually dependent on charity.